 If you’re like me, you’ve probably done your fair share of window shopping.
 When I do this, my eyes are usually a lot bigger than my wallet or my bank account.

-So, when you go shopping for closet doors to make your house a home, keep your budget at top of mind.
+So, when you go shopping for closet doors, keep your budget at top of mind.
 Focus on looking at only items that fall within your specified range.

 Whenever possible, only entertain the ideas that fit your budget.
 (And here’s a hint: it’s always possible!)

 Rule of thumb: Write down your number and stick to it.
-Don’t let a salesperson talk you into something you simply can’t afford.
+A salesperson may try to talk you into something you simply can’t afford.

 With all the great selections available, I know you’ll find something that works perfectly for you.
 And when you do, please let us know which ones you picked!
 (And invite us over for the housewarming!)